emeshnick/map-messaging/README.md

 # React Project Template

-This is a template for an easy set up of a Node.js web application.
-It uses React, Redux, Bootstrap, and Express.
+This is a template for an easy outline of a Node.js web application.
+It uses React, Redux, Bootstrap, and Express, and is already configured for web production.

 ## Set up